minh1409/Diffusive-Financial-Portfolio-Generator/README.md

 ## Project Composition
 - Run Data Generator.ipynb file first to pre-compute linear features for price signals.
 - Then, run Model.ipynb file to define and train the Diffusion Model.
-The weight file is saved as numpy files (.npy)
+The weight file is saved as numpy files (.npy).
-- Finally, run Validate.ipynb for backtesting or computing portfolios for current date.
+- Finally, run Validate.ipynb for backtesting or computing portfolios for the current date.
+- environment_ot.py file contains the ongoing development of this project, incorporating Kantorovich optimal transport to quantify trading fees for precision trading.